Overview

 Batch compute dialog.

-Spectral library matching (background)
+Spectral library matching

-Identifying molecular formulas with SIRIUS (1)
+Identifying molecular formulas with SIRIUS

 Foo

-Molecular formula annotation compute dialogue.
+Molecular formula annotation compute dialog.

-You can change the maximal allowed mass deviation in the ppm field.
-SIRIUS will only consider molecular formulas which mass deviations below the chosen ppm; for masses below 200 Da, the allowed mass deviation is $(200 \cdot \frac{ppm_{max}}{10^6})$.
+You can change the maximum allowed mass deviation, ensuring that SIRIUS only considers molecular formulas with mass deviations below the specified ppm threshold.
+For masses below 200 Da, the allowed mass deviation is $(200 \cdot \frac{ppm_{max}}{10^6})$.

-De novo + bottom up search (recommended)
+De novo + bottom up search is recommended for generic applications.

 Foo